madisyn/RecipeDatabase/README.md

 To use this Recipe Database System, you can download the project as a ZIP file from GitHub or clone the repository to your local machine.

-After downloading or cloning the repository, you can open the project in your IDE and run the RecipeDatabaseSystem.java file to start the program.
+After downloading or cloning the repository, you can open the project in your IDE and run the RecipeDatabase.java file to start the program.

 ## Usage